 With its automatic emergency braking and a lane departure warning system, plus expertise design and quality that’s synonymous with Audi, it’s no surprise the E-Tron received a 5* NCAP rating.
 Front visibility is good but the rear pillars can get in the way, this is rectified by the E-Tron featuring parking sensors and a rear-view camera as standard.
 The front seats are electrically adjustable – including a four-way lumbar support – and there’s plenty of leg and head room, so much so that tall adults will be comfortable in the back.
-There’re satisfactory storage spaces, and while the boot space isn’t the best, there’s underfloor storage and a second smaller boot at the front of the car.
+There are satisfactory storage spaces, and while the boot space isn’t the best, there’s underfloor storage and a second smaller boot at the front of the car.

 The triple award-winning Jaguar I-Pace has to be on our list, garnering titles such as ‘World Car of the Year’, ‘World Car Design of the Year’ and ‘World Green Car’ at the 2019 World Car Awards.
 This four-wheel drive vehicle has two electric motors ensuring an enjoyably fast ride.
 Luxurious elements can also be found inside the cabin of the I-Pace, including twin-needle stitching and acoustic laminated glass.
 Recent software upgrades have also boosted the I-Pace’s range to 292 miles, and for 2021 there’s a major overhaul of the car’s infotainment system.